 Trish O'Brien | Co-Director and cellist

-Tasmanian born cellist Trish O’Brien is the co-Artistic Director of Ensemble Q and cellist of the Endeavour Trio.
+Tasmanian born cellist Trish Dean (formerly O'Brien) is the co-Artistic Director of Ensemble Q and cellist of the Endeavour Trio.
 She is also co-Director of the new Queensland International Chamber Music Competition and teaches at the Queensland Conservatorium Griffith University.

 She most recently served as Artistic Director of the Coffs Harbour Regional Conservatorium and Coramba Chamber Music Festival from 2013 to 2017, and prior to that was Artistic Director of the Camden Haven Music Festival whilst actively touring Australia as soloist and chamber musician.
 Whilst under her direction, the festival won an APRA award for Outstanding Contribution to Australian Music in a Regional Area.
 She has performed worldwide at many major venues including Carnegie Hall, Royal Albert Hall, the Kennedy Centre, Guildhall, Cambridge University, in Portugal, Germany, Amsterdam, Japan, Taiwan, Switzerland and more.
 She has collaborated as chamber musician with international artists Alexander Sitkovetsky, Jack Liebeck, Johannes Moller, Paul Meyer, the Navarra Quartet, and in Australia with the Australian String Quartet, the Grainger Quartet, the Hazelwood Quartet and many individual artists.